 The Healing Power of Music

 Clinicians can turn to music for its power to heal.
-Healthcare providers have long used sound and music in patients’ daily treatment, and researchers have learned that it can ease various health problems that plague today's healthcare system.
+Healthcare providers have long used sound and music in patients’ daily treatment, and researchers have learned that they can ease various health problems that plague today's healthcare system.

 Some of the benefits of music therapy include: